Mileage limit

 1.3 ok for maybee 100, 000 I have had 2 and ok ish, but wouldn't want to take one much past that, a good diesel engine should do without fathing about 250, 000 miles

 Enjoy this discussion?
-Check out these related topics: Integrated mileage calculator for website, Job Mileage Limit, Severn Bridge Tolls plus mileage or not, Good mileage on this job, Speed Warning for Nemo, Fiorino & Bipper, Subbing rates in London, and urban running costs, How to get more work from exchange sites, Pricing Jobs, M6 Toll road, Round trip or loaded miles.
+Check out these related topics: Job Mileage Limit, Integrated mileage calculator for website, Severn Bridge Tolls plus mileage or not, Good mileage on this job, Speed Warning for Nemo, Fiorino & Bipper, Subbing rates in London, and urban running costs, Ferry to Ireland, How to get more work from exchange sites, THE GREAT RATE DEBATE - MATE, What price do you expect deliveries for.

 Reply To Topic